marzeq/revanced-tui/README.md

 just select-and-patch FILE_PATH PACKAGE_NAME # for example: just select-and-patch youtube.apk com.google.android.youtube
 ```

-You don't have to re-download the files every time you want to patch an app.
-But make sure you do so every once in a while.

 If you want to only select the patches and not patch the app, you can use the `select-patches` command like this: